narent/CommandRunner/README.md

 Command Runner
 ==============
-Runs the selected text on the operating systems shell.
+Sublime Text plugin to run a command in the operating systems shell.

 Currently only supports Windows - runs the selected text with cmd.exe

 To use, select the text e.g.

   dir

-and use the key binding:
+and hit:

   ctrl+shift+x